 After shadowing a neighbor dispatch and clean birds I knew we weren’t fully prepared.
 Witnessing the process from start to finish was eye opening.
 We gathered tips for humane dispatch and proper de-feathering & cleaning techniques.
 Beyond actual methods we also learned what tools were required.
 My husband and I feel slightly more prepared for the task ahead of us.

 With a brief education in butchering chickens under our belts, we researched and ordered a few tools.
-Amazon was a great place to find what we needed.

 OUR MUST HAVE ITEMS